Skip to Section

 Construction time lapse camera uses

-As well as online, you can also use the videos in presentations or play them at marketing exhibitions.
+As well as online, you can also use the construction time lapse videos in presentations or play them at marketing exhibitions, which is great pr.
 There is no better way to capture people’s attention.

 You are able to jump to photos from any point in time and even compare photos from two different points in time.
-This is great to track project progress over time and identify when a project is starting to run behind.
+This is great for site monitoring and to track the construction projects progress over time and identify when a project is starting to run behind.

 Auditing and compliance